harris-chris/Petri.jl/notes/dish.md

 Dish
 -----

+Define a rebalancing strategy
+How is `get_prices` meant to respond if it doesn't have prices for that time?

 A dish need only have one fundamental object - the `strategy` attribute.
 This is the only thing that determines the holdings.

 A strategy can call other strategies, and there are pre-provided strategies that do exactly that (act as a composite-forming strategy).
 A strategy also provides custom analytics.
 So a strategy is an interface.
 What are its basic requirements?